-Proposed Application Date
+Application

-17. It is proposed that the revised standard will be applicable for audits of financial reporting periods beginning on or after approximately 18 months after the approval of a final ISA.
+17. It is proposed that the revised standard will be applicable for audits of financial statements for periods beginning on or after approximately 18 months after the approval of a final ISA.
 This application date corresponds with that of the equivalent ISA.